Usage › Pre and Post Loader Scripts¶

 This section outlines exactly how the pre and post scripts are initialized and loaded.

-- When CSF is installed for the first time, two files
+When CSF is installed for the first time, it automatically creates two files:

 -